-Small and middle-sized business owners very often feel perplexed by the way the major Cloud providers design, implement and deliver Cloud computing services.
-The reason for that is very simple - the major Clouds intentionally adopt IT service models which make possible for them to charge as much as possible for Cloud infrastructure services.
-With all the respect we have to the major Clouds, including those included in our Compare Cloud Service Providers table, we believe that it is fair to say that both Amazon Web Services (AWS) and Microsoft Azure have established a very complicated the process of introduction, sign up and configuration of their cloud services.
-It is complicated to a point where even those who are tech savvy and familiar with the Cloud computing terms, technologies and networking would need to spend a lot of time in reading manuals and making themselves familiar with the company's specific terms and service frameworks.
+Small and middle-sized business owners often feel perplexed by how the major Cloud providers design, implement and deliver Cloud computing services.
+The reason for that is very simple - the major Clouds intentionally adopt IT service models, which make it possible for them to charge as much as possible for Cloud infrastructure services.
+With all due respect to the major Clouds, including those included in our Compare Cloud Service Providers web page, we believe that it is fair to say that both Amazon Web Services (AWS) and Microsoft Azure have established a very complicated process of introduction, sign up and configuration of their cloud services.
+It is complicated to a point where even those tech-savvy and familiar with the Cloud computing terms, technologies, and networking would need to spend a lot of time reading manuals and making themselves familiar with the company's specific terms and service frameworks.

-At the same time we believe that Cloud Computing, and technology services in general, aren't that hard to explain and understand!
+At the same time, we believe that Cloud Computing, and technology services in general, aren't that hard to explain and understand!
 Our firm belief is that any ethical technology company should do everything possible to make its services and products easy to understand.
-This is what AWS and Microsoft Azure don't do and their unwillingness to do it results in unjustified increase of the monthly spendings for millions of their customers.
+This is what AWS and Microsoft Azure don't do.
+Their unwillingness to do it results in an unjustified increase in the monthly spendings for millions of their customers.
 What do the major Clouds do wrong?

 Amazon Web Services (AWS) - How Does The "Free Tier" Account Work?

-One of the AWS marketing pitches is to offer a "AWS Free Tier" account which is linked from their home page as "Create Free Account".
-On sign up for Amazon Elastic Compute Cloud (Amazon EC2) the company states that the "AWS Free Tier includes 750 hours of Linux and Windows t2.micro instances each month for one year" and that to stay within the Free Tier, the customers must "use only EC2 Micro instances".
+One of the AWS marketing pitches is to offer an "AWS Free Tier" account, which is linked from their home page as "Create Free Account".
+On sign up for Amazon Elastic Compute Cloud (Amazon EC2) the company states that the "AWS Free Tier includes 750 hours of Linux and Windows t2.micro instances each month for one year" and that to stay within the Free Tier, the customers must "use only EC2 Micro instances.".

-However, the so-called "Free Tier" can get activated only if the customers gives Amazon their credit card details.
+However, the so-called "Free Tier" can get activated only if the customers give Amazon their credit card details.
 Any AWS customer is suggested "Make sure you provided all necessary information during signup.
 Complete your AWS registration", where "Complete your AWS registration" is a link to a web page where one needs to type a credit card number.
 Why AWS wants your credit card on signup for their "Free Tier"?
-One of the reasonable answers is that they obviously need to know who's signing up and the credit card is a way to verify the identity of the person.
+One of the reasonable answers is that they need to know who's signing up.
+A credit card is a way to verify a person's identity.
 However, there are many other ways to verify the identity of any prospective customer.
-The reason that AWS asks for a credit credit is that they want to charge their "Free Tier" users for products and services, which one will need to effectively use the "Free Tier" account and the services.
+AWS asks for a credit card because they want to charge their "Free Tier" users for products and services, which users will need to effectively use the "Free Tier" account and the services.
 Two of those services which aren't sufficient on the "AWS Free Tier" of EC2 Cloud instances are data transfer and storage.
-The included storage quota is "30 GB which is "in any combination of General Purpose (SSD) or Magnetic, plus 2 million I/Os (with EBS Magnetic) and 1 GB of snapshot storage".
+The included storage quota is "30 GB, which is "in any combination of General Purpose (SSD) or Magnetic, plus 2 million I/Os (with EBS Magnetic) and 1 GB of snapshot storage".
 The data transfer quota is "15 GB of bandwidth out aggregated across all AWS services".
-While the storage quota looks like a fair amount of disk space for a non-paid service, the data transfer of 15 GB is quite insufficient for a normal usage.
+While the storage quota looks like a fair amount of disk space for a non-paid service, the data transfer of 15 GB is quite insufficient for normal usage.
 Any such usage of the "AWS Free Tier" would automatically result in charges for data transfer.
 How much would it cost?
 See paragraph "The Cost of Data Transfer On AWS & Microsoft Azure!".

 Microsoft Azure - How Their "Free Account" Works?

-Unsurprisingly, Microsoft Azure "Free Account" is similar to the AWS one.
-It offers 750 hours of "Azure B1S General Purpose Virtual Machines" for Linux or Windows Server for a period of 12 months.
-There is something that looks better on Azure and it is that they offer "128 GB of Managed Disks as a combination of two 64 GB (P6) SSD storage, plus 1 GB snapshot and 2 million I/O operations" as a part of their "free" service, which like the AWS "Free Tier" requires a credit card on account.
-The data transfer quota included into the Azure's "Free Account" for 12 months is "15 GB of bandwidth for outbound data transfer with free unlimited inbound transfer".
-After 1 year data transfer quota is reduced to "5 GB of bandwidth for outbound data transfer with free unlimited inbound transfer".
+Unsurprisingly, Microsoft Azure's "Free Account" is similar to the AWS one.
+It offers 750 hours of "Azure B1S General Purpose Virtual Machines" for Linux or Windows Server for 12 months.
+There is something that looks better on Azure.
+It is that they offer "128 GB of Managed Disks - a combination of two 64 GB (P6) SSD storage, plus 1 GB snapshot and 2 million I/O operations" as a part of their "free" service, which like the AWS "Free Tier" requires a credit card on account.
+The data transfer quota included in Azure's "Free Account" for 12 months is "15 GB of bandwidth for outbound data transfer with free unlimited inbound transfer".
+After one year data transfer quota is reduced to "5 GB of bandwidth for outbound data transfer with free unlimited inbound transfer".
 Both data transfer quotas are very low, virtually nothing.
-If anyone wants to send/receive upload or download few big files on their Azure Cloud account, used for production or for testing purposes, one will already start paying for Internet bandwidth.
+If anyone wants to send/receive, upload or download few big files on their Azure Cloud account, used for production or for testing purposes, they will already start paying for Internet bandwidth.